-In Websense Email Security, you define and manage a set of rules in order to support your acceptable use policy for email.
+In Websense Email Security, you define and manage a set of rules to support your acceptable use policy for email.
 If an email message triggers a rule, Websense Email Security uses the actions specified in the rule to delay, drop, or isolate the email.
 The Rules Administrator is a graphical drag-and-drop tool that lets you create a rule to check mail.
 Content analysis can also be provided by the Websense Email Security Virtual Learning Agent and Dictionary Management functions.

-TRITON AP-EMAIL lets you define a policy that is applied to a specified set of email senders and recipients.
-When a message matches a policy's sender/recipient conditions, that policy is applied to the email.
-Other defined policies are not applied to that message.
+Forcepoint Email Security allows you to define a policy that is applied to a specified set of email senders and recipients.
+When a message matches a policy's sender/recipient conditions, that policy is applied to the email and final message disposition is determined.
+Subsequent policies are not applied to that message.

 You can create different policies for multiple sets of users in your organization and apply a different set of rules in each policy.
-Define your email policies in the Main > Policy Management > Policies page.
+Define your email policies on the page Main > Policy Management > Policies.